Police not pursuing charges against Browns’ Myles Garrett

 Garrett pulled off Rudolph’s helmet during a melee at the end of Thursday night’s game in Cleveland and used it to strike him on the head.

 Garrett is the NFL’s No. 1 overall pick in 2017 and was ejected from the game.
-He apologized but faces discipline by the NFL.
+The NFL on Friday suspended Garrett indefinitely.

 Sign up for Daily Newsletters